 3. Gently mix everything together until the rice is fluffy.
 Enjoy!

-If you want to change up this orzo rice pilaf, you can add veggies, nuts, or other spices depending on what main dish you’re making!
-Here are a few ideas:
+If you want to change up this pilaf, you can add veggies, nuts, or other spices depending on what main dish you’re making!
+Here are a few ways I like to switch up this recipe.

 • Mushrooms – when you sauté the shallots, add between 1/2-1 cup of finely diced mushrooms and cook until they’re softened and browned on the edges.